 #4 - Bulletin

 Do you have a bulletin?
-Update your bulletin template so it permanently includes a reminder for text and online giving.
+Update your bulletin template to permanently include a reminder for text and online giving.

 #5 - Email

 Do you send email newsletters to your church?
 Do you email your congregation about specific ministry campaigns or special offering?
 Include giving instructions in all relevant email communications.